EricZinda/docsproto/devhowto/devhowtoConceptualFailures.md

 ~~~
 # Takes the information gathered in the nlg_data dictionary
-# and convert it, in a very simplistic way, to English
+# and converts it, in a very simplistic way, to English
 def ConvertToEnglish(nlg_data):
     if "Quantifier" in nlg_data:
         quantifier = nlg_data["Quantifier"]